fewwwww/blog.suningyao.com/docs/intro.md

 In Summer 2021, I worked at [UnionPay](https://cn.unionpay.com) (中国银联) with Blockchain team (区块链与数字货币组) at Fintech Research Group (金融科技研究院).

-I am now working for [Foresight Ventures](https://foresightventures.com), a VC backed by [Bitget](https://bitget.com) (Bitget's logo is [on Juventus's sleeves](https://www.juventus.com/en/news/articles/juventus-to-unveil-bitget-as-first-sleeve-partner)!) focus on blockchain and metaverse.
+I am now working for [Foresight Ventures](https://foresightventures.com), a VC backed by [Bitget](https://bitget.com) (Bitget's logo is [on Juventus's sleeves](https://www.juventus.com/en/news/articles/juventus-to-unveil-bitget-as-first-sleeve-partner)!) and Bitkeep (crypto wallet with 4 million users) focus on blockchain and metaverse.

-I will be working at Google (Wow, Google!
-But I don't know if it will be remote or in-person right now) as STEP Intern in Summer 2022.
+I will be working at Google Geo (the map) at the valley as STEP Intern in Summer 2022.

 ### Project
 I am currently working on [WeLightProject](https://github.com/WeLightProject), an open-source community founded by SUIBE (上海对外经贸大学) 's [blockchain research center](https://suibe.net) and [nonce geek studio](https://noncegeek.com/#/).
 I am building a operating system-like `React` WebApp bridging developer tools together.
 The demo is up at [os.doge.university](http://os.doge.university).